< /> < />

 For some people, the slow-carb diet could indeed be a sound way to lose weight and reap other benefits of a low-carb, high-protein diet.

-But at Juniper, we fully believe in a diet that’s balanced, packed with a huge range of nutritious foods and drinks, doesn’t restrict certain food groups and is doable for the long term.
+But at Juniper, we fully believe that a balanced diet, packed with a huge range of nutritious foods and drinks, doesn’t restrict certain food groups and is doable for the long term.

 Image credit: Adobe Stock